 I bought a house a few years ago.
 It was a kip and we had to rip it apart.
 As the guys were doing the initial tear out I asked them to get rid of a hideous old shiny wooden fireplace in the front room.
 When I went to look that evening, what was standing in the middle of the floor but a beautiful cast iron fireplace - the fireplace that had been there originally before someone decided to cover it over.

-I was minded of that last week as I sat in traffic at a level crossing.
+I was reminded of that last week as I sat in traffic at a level crossing.
 There beside me was an old stone wall, lovingly restored from someone pebble dashing it a few years back - just not all of it unfortunately!

 It got me thinking about how quick we are to chuck out the old, not because it doesn't work any more but because it's not fashionable, tastes change or because, well, it's just old.